The 1st Day of Gracious Living

 Day of Gracious Living Today

 Today, the tradition continues.
-Now fully behind the Day of Gracious Living, the Student Commission President chooses the day off, with no one knowing the date except for him or her and the administration.
-Students continue to make the trek to the beach, with Student Commission providing free transportation to South Haven.
+Now fully behind the Day of Gracious Living, the Kalamazoo College Council of Student Representatives (KCCSR) president chooses the day off, with no one knowing the date except for him or her and the administration.
+Students continue to make the trek to the beach, with KCCSR providing free transportation to South Haven.

 In 2005, Jeanne Hess’ Mind and Body II class decided to do something a bit different to celebrate the day.
 In the spirit of living graciously, they handed out water, vitamins and suntan lotion to students in celebration of the day, reminding them to stay healthy even while relaxing on the beach.
 As well, students filled out “thank yous” to other students and faculty, as well as facilities management and to those who provide food service to the school.